GrahamCampbell/Laravel-Throttle/README.md

 This class implements `Factories\FactoryInterface` completely.
 This is the only throttler implementation shipped with this package, and is responsible for creating the `Factories\CacheFactory` class.
 This class is only intended for internal use by the `Throttle` class.

+##### Http\Middleware\ThrottleMiddleware

+You may put the `GrahamCampbell\Throttle\Http\Middleware\ThrottleMiddleware` middleware in front of your routes to throttle them.
+The middleware can take up to two parameters.
+The two parameters are `limit` and `time`.
+It may be useful for you to take a look at the [source](https://github.com/GrahamCampbell/Laravel-Throttle/blob/master/src/Http/Middleware/ThrottleMiddleware.php) for this, read the [tests](https://github.com/GrahamCampbell/Laravel-Throttle/blob/master/tests/Functional/MiddlewareTest.php), or check out Laravel's [documentation](http://laravel.com/docs/master/middleware) if you need to.

 ##### ThrottleServiceProvider

 This class contains no public methods of interest.
 This class should be added to the providers array in `config/app.php`.
 This class will setup ioc bindings.

-##### Middleware

-You may put the `GrahamCampbell\Throttle\Http\Middleware\ThrottleMiddleware` middleware in front of your routes to throttle them.
-The middleware can take up to two parameters.
-The two parameters are `limit` and `time`.
-It may be useful for you to take a look at the [source](https://github.com/GrahamCampbell/Laravel-Throttle/blob/master/src/Http/Middleware/ThrottleMiddleware.php) for this, read the [tests](https://github.com/GrahamCampbell/Laravel-Throttle/blob/master/tests/Functional/MiddlewareTest.php), or check out Laravel's [documentation](http://laravel.com/docs/master/middleware) if you need to.

 ##### Real Examples